Killed by a scam: A father took his life after losing his savings to international criminal gangs. He’s not the only one - KESQ

 ‘Playing on emotions’

-Their grief still raw, Adrienne and Matt are only now starting to understand what happened to their father.
+Their grief still raw, Adrianne and Matt are only now starting to understand what happened to their father.

 “He died embarrassed, ashamed, financially devastated, heartbroken.
-And if sharing our story helps somebody else or another family, then it’s worth it,” Adrienne says.
+And if sharing our story helps somebody else or another family, then it’s worth it,” Adrianne says.

 If you think you are a victim of a cyber scam the FBI recommends you report to the Internet Crime Complaint Center (IC3) at https://www.ic3.gov/Home/ComplaintChoice